Lesson 11: Looping

 ;; nil

-- Stub the
+1. Stub the send-to-api function

-function - Iterate through the
+2. Iterate through the users collection

-collection - Side effects are performed immediately
+3. Side effects are performed immediately

-Since we do not care about the return value of that function, doseq
+Here we iterate through the users list and call send-to-api for each user.
+Since we do not care about the return value of that function, doseq is the perfect option here.

 Quick Review

-.
-Look it up online and explain when you might use one versus the other. - DOM manipulation is a side effect.
-What are some use cases for using
+• DOM manipulation is a side effect.
+What are some use cases for using doseq in conjunction with the DOM?

 Summary

-not even have these concepts.
-Its looping constructs center around one of three
+We have now seen ClojureScript’s core looping features.
+While for and while loops are critical in many languages, we have learned that ClojureScript does not even have these concepts.
+Its looping constructs center around one of three things:

-- Sequence operations (
+• Sequence operations (for)

-) - Forcing evaluation of side effects (
+• Forcing evaluation of side effects (doseq)

-Even though we may at first find it difficult to solve problems without the traditional imperative loops, we will quickly discover that a “Clojuresque” solution is often simpler.
+Even though we may at first find it difficult to solve problems without the traditional imperative loops, we will quickly discover that a “Clojure-esque” solution is often simpler.
 As we get more accustomed to thinking in terms of sequences and recursion, the ClojureScript way will become second nature.